Scheriproct

 How to take Scheriproct?

-Before using Scheriproct ointment or suppositories, make sure you wash your hands and the area of application.
+Before using Scheriproct ointment or suppositories, ensure that you wash your hands and the application area.

 How to use Scheriproct suppositories?